lizbeth523/Hangman-Game2/README.md

 # Hangman-Game2
 Command line hangman game

-Before using, must run "npm install" to install the following dependencies:
-* inquirer
-* urban-dictionary

 ## Usage Instructions
 * Before running the program, you must run "npm install" to install the following dependencies:
   - inquirer